walkway with trees

 Learning Outcomes

-• Describe the principles of effective coaching conversations and their relevance to leadership in Catholic organizations.
+• Describe the principles of coaching conversations and their relevance to Catholic leadership.

-• Explain current social, cultural, and organizational issues impacting Catholic communities.
+• Explain current social, cultural, and organizational issues affecting Catholic communities.

-• Analyze the potential roles that Catholic leaders can play in responding to challenges within their communities.
+• Analyze the potential roles of Catholic leaders in addressing challenges.

-• Compare and contrast interdisciplinary approaches to problem-solving in the context of team and organizational dynamics.
+• Compare interdisciplinary approaches to problem-solving in organizations.

-• Apply principles of inclusive leadership to real-world scenarios within faith-based or values-driven organizations.
+• Apply inclusive leadership principles to real-world, faith-based contexts.

 About the Instructors